What is the Keto Diet?

 Seafood: mackerel, salmon, tuna, trout, cod, oysters, lobster, crab, octopus, shrimps

-Vegetables: lettuce, kale, tomatoes, celery, cauliflower, spinach, broccoli, cabbage, cucumbers, onions, peppers
+Non-starchy vegetables: lettuce, kale, tomatoes, celery, cauliflower, spinach, broccoli, cabbage, cucumbers, onions, peppers

 Low-sugar fruits: strawberries, blueberries, raspberries, cranberries, cherries, avocados

-Nuts and seeds: macadamia nuts, pecans, Brazil nuts, almonds, walnuts, flax seeds, pumpkin seeds, chia seeds
+Nuts and seeds: macadamia nuts, pecans, Brazil nuts, almonds, walnuts, flax seeds, pumpkin seeds, chia seeds.

 As you can clearly see, a number of dairy products are okay on the Keto Diet, including cheese.
-What you should avoid are high-sugar dairy products like ice cream and other dairy-based desserts, American cheese, milk and milk-based products such as half-and-half.
+What you should avoid are high-sugar dairy products like ice cream and other dairy-based desserts, processed American cheese, milk and milk-based products such as half-and-half.
 Does that mean you should stop enjoying slices of yummy Velveeta?